Terence Crawford: Early career

 Crawford made his professional debut on March 14, 2008, fighting as a lightweight (130 lb - 135 lb) and knocking out Brian Cummings in the first round.
 He compiled a record of 19–0 with 15 wins by way of knockout (KO) against largely unheralded opposition.

 Crawford's first notable bout was against Breidis Prescott on the undercard of the second fight between Brandon Ríos and Mike Alvarado.
 Prescott was originally scheduled to face WBA light welterweight champion Khabib Allakhverdiev, who withdrew with an injured elbow.
 Crawford was originally supposed to meet Robert Osiobe on the same card, but accepted the offer to fill in for Allakhverdiev on three-days notice.
 Crawford defeated the Colombian by a unanimous decision.
 Crawford received a purse of $125,000, whilst Prescott received $50,000.
-This was the first time Crawford fought a ten-round fight and his first time fighting at the 140 lb. limit.
+This was the first time Crawford fought a ten-round fight at the 140 lb. limit.

 Crawford vs. Sanabria

 Crawford fought Alejandro Sanabria on June 15, 2013.
 Held at the American Airlines Center in Dallas, Texas, the fight served as an eliminator for the WBO lightweight title and was also for the vacant WBO-NABO lightweight title.

 After a slow start in rounds one and two, Crawford outlanded Sanabria 2–1 in power shots over the next three frames.
 The fight ended just after the bell rang to start the sixth round.
 Crawford charged forward, landing a precise left hook to Sanabria's jaw that sent him crashing to the canvas, headfirst, in a forward roll.
 Though Sanabria was able to return to his feet at the count of seven, he was left staggered, which caused the fight to be waved off by referee Laurence Cole, giving Crawford a technical knockout (TKO) victory.